-When you use an HD-Phone for the first time, the handset display will automatically request you to press the + button (= pairing button) on the Internet-Box (base station).
-This sets up the phone in just a few seconds, your HD-Phone will be connected.
+When you use a cordless HD-Phone for the first time, the telephone display will prompt you to press the + button (= pairing button) on the Internet-Box.
+In a few seconds, your HD-Phone will be connected.
 To set up the connection via the menu, follow the instructions for your device.

 Check the following points:

-To ensure that you can still receive calls if there is a power cut or a connection problem, activate the supplementary service “Forwarding in the event of faults” in the Swisscom Customer Center.
+To ensure that you can still receive calls if there is a power cut or a connection problem, activate the supplementary service “Forwarding in the event of interruption” on My Swisscom (Customer Center).
 You can set a number there to forward calls in the case of such a situation cropping up.

 If the connection problem persists, please contact us.